Discover how our physical activity fund has helped make a difference in the workplace

 Hockey - Dept for Int Trade - London

-The DIT women’s hockey club was awarded £500 to help with the costs of purchasing sticks and balls and to help towards the cost of pitch hire.
+The DIT women’s hockey club was awarded some funds to help with the costs of purchasing sticks and balls and to help towards the cost of pitch hire.
 The team went on to represent ‘International Trade’ in the annual Civil Service hockey tournament in Nottingham.
 Here’s what they had to say:

 - “This was my first experience of hockey and I instantly loved it.
 It was great to come to the sport as a newbie and feel comfortable playing with the group.
 I wouldn’t have joined an external hockey team and jumped on the opportunity to try the sport out in a friendly work team.
 I enjoyed tricking my body into exercising and working different parts that wouldn’t be trained in a traditional gym workout”.